 The campaign lasted from February to June 1755

 On January 5 1755, a truce was signed between France and Great Britain in India.
-It stated that the two nations would "not to interfere in any difference which might arise between the princes of the country."
+It stated that the two nations were "not to interfere in any difference which might arise between the princes of the country."

-    However, a month had not yet passed that the Nawab of Arcot, Muhammad Ali Khan, asked to the East India Company for its assistance against the palaiyakkarars (barons) controlling the districts of Madura (present-day Madurai) and Tinnevelly (present-day Tirunelveli).
+However, a month had not yet passed after that when the Nawab of Arcot, Muhammad Ali Khan, asked the East India Company for its assistance against the palaiyakkarars (barons) controlling the districts of Madura (present-day Madurai) and Tinnevelly (present-day Tirunelveli).
 The nawab considered these two towns to be his tributaries.
-It was very important for his revenues to collect the tribute of these towns which produced immense income.
+It was very important for his revenues to collect the tribute of these towns, which produced immense income.
 He also wanted to induce the numerous palaiyakkarars and all subordinate governors to acknowledge his rights as nawab.
 However, he lacked the military power to force these towns to comply.
 The authorities of the East India Company at Madras (present-day Chennai) immediately agreed to assist him.

 At the end of January, a force of the East India Company (2,500 men, including 500 Europeans of the Madras European Regiment), under Colonel Alexander Heron, marched to Manapar (unidentified location), a village about 50 km from Trichinopoly (present-day Tiruchirappalli).

 Soon after his arrival, Heron met with the agents of four neighbouring palaiyakkarars, who came to settle their accounts, promising soon to pay the balance.
 They also signed a paper acknowledging Muhammad Ali Khan as their nawab.
 However, one of the palaiyakkarars named Lachynaig, refused to pay the remainder of his tribute to the nawab.